 Summer, fall, winter, spring: it doesn’t matter what time of year it is, there are few things better than gathering the family – and maybe a few carefully selected friends – around for a night at the movies, in your very own home no less.
 But what does it take to host the perfect movie night?
 We’ve all had those moments we’ve aimed high only to end up not watching anything at all.
+We can have a great time with friends watching best Chinese historical dramas.
 Below, we take a look at some tried and tested tips to ensure your night at the movies is as magical as a trip to the cinema – or better, even!

 Select the Right Movie

 There’s an art to selecting the right movie, but not all people have it in their locker.
 To get it right, you need to think about who’s going to be watching it, and the time of the year.
 There’s nothing worse than seeing that a person has chosen a movie that’s set during the chilly and blustery fall when the weather outside is shining!
 As such, it’s best to pick a flick that is set during the same season you’re watching the movie.
 None of those summer blockbusters has snow and bad weather – it’s all sunshine and good times.
 Similarly, throwing on a summer movie classic in the run-up to Christmas might just make everyone long for the warmer periods of the year.